- Start date: September

 - examine how findings from information seeking theory and practise can inform the design of information access systems

 - outline the theory and technology used to construct modern Information Retrieval and Access systems

 - critically evaluate the assumptions behind the evaluation of Information Retrieval systems

 This module aims to provide you with an understanding of both quantitative and qualitative research processes and associated techniques, including the effective presentation of findings in accordance with the best principles of scholarship.

 Deep Learning in Visual Computing Applications (10 credits)

 This module will cover an in-depth application of neural networks including convolutional neural networks (CNN), recurrent neural networks (RNN) and deep neural networks.
 Using these methods, the module will also explore topics such as visualisation of features, model explainability, object detection, image segmentation and image generation.

-Game Theory & Multi-agent Systems
+Game Theory and Multi-Agent Systems (10 credits)